Solidarity is one of those words that gets weaker the more often people say it.

 Infrastructure matters more than sentiment

 The Muslim-Jewish Solidarity Committee's own mission statement helps explain what comes next after the emergency fundraising stage.
-Its vision is not only about mourning one another's dead.
+Its vision reaches beyond mourning one another's dead.
 It is about building relationships sturdy enough that learning, celebration, service, and advocacy become recurring habits rather than crisis improvisations.

 That is the adult version of solidarity.